 2. THE SOUND OF BELGIUM ****

+The Sound of Belgium’ explores the rich but untold story of Belgian dance music.
 From the dance halls with Decap organs to the golden days of Popcorn; From EBM and New Beat to Belgian House and Techno.
 A chronicle of unique popular music, ‘The Sound of Belgium’ goes in search of the spirit of a nation and the people that danced to it.

 I am old enough to know most of the New Beat hits.
 Altough the genre produced a lot of rubbish the R&S label is responsible for some of the best classics of 90’s dance music.
 CJ Bolland plays an important part in the Belgian techno scene.
 Camargue is one of his finest releases and something i would still play in a dj set.